BitFriday/vidividi/CONTRIBUTING.md

 "Decision Making" Process
 -------------------------

-The following applies to code changes to the XDNA Core project, and is not to be confused with overall XDNA Network Protocol consensus changes.
+The following applies to code changes to the VIRIDI Core project, and is not to be confused with overall XDNA Network Protocol consensus changes.

-Whether a pull request is merged into XDNA Core rests with the project merge maintainers and ultimately the project lead.
+Whether a pull request is merged into VIRIDI Core rests with the project merge maintainers and ultimately the project lead.

 Maintainers will take into consideration if a patch is in line with the general